nuvla/deployment-k8s/prod/README.md

    configuration contains defaults for namespaces and port numbers of components from 1.-3.
-If you happened to change any of those or have your own from the services deployed elsewhere, collect and use them in the configuration of the deployment of the core components of the Nuvla service.
+If you happened to change any of those or have your own from the services deployed elsewhere, collect and use them in the configuration of the deployment of the core components of the Nuvla service in `values.yaml` file.

 ## Deployment considerations